stakater/mto-docs/content/how-to-guides/enabling-multi-tenancy-argocd.md

 ![image](../images/argocd.png)

+!!! note
+    For ArgoCD Multi Tenancy to work properly, any default roles or policies attached to all users has to be removed.

 ## Prevent ArgoCD from syncing certain namespaced resources

 Bill wants tenants to not be able to sync `ResourceQuota` and `LimitRange` resources to their namespaces.
 To do this correctly, Bill will specify these resources to blacklist in the ArgoCD portion of the [IntegrationConfig](../crds-api-reference/integration-config.md):